-Today’s featured interview is Ellen Frazer-Jameson speaking about “Love Kills with a Kiss”
+Today’s featured interview is Steve Snyder speaking about “SHOT DOWN”

 Dr. Nicole, a family doctor who has been in practice for over three decades, has published numerous medical and children books, and has received multiple national and international literary awards.
-Her "Felix & Booboo" educational series, originally published in French is now available in English.
-Watch below the interview with Dr. Nicole introducing some of her work.
+Her "Felix & Booboo" educational series on diseases and the body, originally published in French is now available in English.
+Find out more about Dr. Nicole HERE

 Currently playing: Brian Huey speaking about “Perpetual”